-P4000 PACE Practicum
+P4000 PACE Practicum 3

 PACE Practicum is intended to provide an opportunity to connect theology with daily living.
-Practicum takes place in a ministry or parachurch setting usually over a three-month period, 1 credit per semester.
+Practicum takes place in a ministry or parachurch setting usually over a three-month period.
+Can be completed as three 1-credit practicums or one 3-credit practicum.
 3 credits of Practicum are required.